HCLarsen/devise-uncommon_password/README.md

 ## Usage

-Add the ':uncommon_password' module to your model:
+Add the `:uncommon_password` module to your model:

 ```ruby
 class AdminUser < ApplicationRecord